arthur-schnitzler/schnitzler-briefe-epub/README.md

 With these XHTML files it produces an E-Book of all correspondences that have the status "approved".

 ## If working manually:
+- Reproduce the workflow defined here: https://github.com/arthur-schnitzler/schnitzler-briefe-epub/blob/main/.github/workflows/epub.yaml

+… or, if you want to do everything manually:

 - Install Saxon by running
 ```